-Authorities say Chinese mosque dispute ‘under control’
+China blames local officials for protest over mosque razing

 - New law to make California first state to end bail

-A recent party crackdown on religious practice has seen mosques and churches stripped of religious imagery and Tibetan children moved from Buddhist temples to schools.
+The Weizhou protest came as faith groups have seen their freedoms shrink as the government seeks to “Sinicize” religions by making the faithful prioritize allegiance to the officially atheist Communist Party.
+Mosques and churches have been stripped of religious imagery and Tibetan children moved from Buddhist temples to schools.

+The governor of Ningxia had been out of the province when the protests erupted, Bai said, delaying an official response.
+After she returned, officials held an emergency meeting, ordered the local government to review its actions, and spoke with the Weizhou community.

+“Local people are satisfied with our explanation, unlike what was reported by many media,” said Xian Hui, the governor, at the press conference.
+“They are in a good mood now and live a normal and peaceful life.”